-Bellefonte, PA – April 7, 2025– The Pennsylvania Council of Trout Unlimited (PATU) is pleased to announce that Round 30 of the Coldwater Heritage Partnership’s Coldwater Conservation Grant Program is now open.
+Bellefonte, PA – February 18, 2026 – The Pennsylvania Council of Trout Unlimited (PATU) is pleased to announce that Round 31 of the Coldwater Heritage Partnership’s (CHP) Coldwater Conservation Grant Program is now open.
 Non-profit organizations, conservation districts, and municipalities are among those eligible to apply.
-Proposals for planning grants up to $10,000 and implementation grants up to $25,000 will be accepted until June 2, 2025.
+Proposals for planning grants up to $10,000 and implementation grants up to $25,000 will be accepted until 4:00pm April 15, 2026.

 CHP grants are made possible with financial assistance from the Pennsylvania Department of Conservation and Natural Resources (DCNR) through a Community Conservation Partnerships Program (C2P2) grant administered by the Bureau of Recreation and Conservation, and through funding from the Foundation for Pennsylvania Watersheds.
 The Coldwater Heritage Partnership is a collaboration between PATU, PA DCNR, the Pennsylvania Fish and Boat Commission, and the Foundation for Pennsylvania Watersheds.